firefly-cpp/arm-preprocessing/docs/index.rst

 About
 -----

-arm-preprocessing is a lightweight Python library supporting several key steps involving data preparation, manipulation, and discretization for Association Rule Mining (ARM).
-The design of this framework has a minimalistic design outlook in mind and is intended to be fully extensible and allow easy integration with other related ARM libraries, e.g., NiaARM.
+arm-preprocessing is a lightweight Python library supporting several key steps involving data preparation, manipulation, and discretisation for Association Rule Mining (ARM). 🧠 Embrace its minimalistic design that prioritises simplicity. 💡 The framework is intended to be fully extensible and offers seamless integration with related ARM libraries, e.g., NiaARM. 🔗

 Key features
 ------------

-*   Loading various formats of datasets (CSV, JSON, TXT)
+*   Loading various formats of datasets (CSV, JSON, TXT) 📊
-*   Converting datasets to different formats
+*   Converting datasets to different formats 🔄
-*   Loading different types of datasets (numerical dataset, discrete dataset, time-series data, text)
+*   Loading different types of datasets (numerical dataset, discrete dataset, time-series data, text, etc.) 📉
-*   Dataset identification (which type of dataset)
+*   Dataset identification (which type of dataset) 🔍
-*   Dataset statistics
+*   Dataset statistics 📈
-*   Discretisation methods
+*   Discretisation methods 📏
-*   Data squashing methods
+*   Data squashing methods 🤏

 Documentation
 -------------